-- 31. Value for money refers to using resources effectively and continually improving services.
-We will review, conclude and report on whether: - the council can provide evidence that it is demonstrating value for money in the use of its resources. - the council can demonstrate that there is a clear link between money spent, output and outcomes delivered. - the council can demonstrate that outcomes are improving. - there is sufficient focus on improvement and the pace of it.
+- 32. Value for money refers to using resources effectively and continually improving services.
+We will review, conclude and report on whether the council can demonstrate: - value for money in the use of resources - there is a clear link between money spent, output and outcomes delivered - that outcomes are improving - there is sufficient focus on improvement and the pace of it.